Persephone: 6 Powerful Ways to Connect With the Goddess of the Underworld

 You’re probably most familiar with her from the story of her abduction into the underworld and her marriage to the mysterious Hades.

-The myth of Persephone’s descent happens to be one of the most well-known stories in western literature.
+The myth of Persephone’s descent is one of the most well-known stories in western literature.

 This is in line with their general fear and aversion to all things underworldy (that’s not a word, but now it is).